 11. Remember the Fresh Air

-It can be tiring sitting in front of a computer and not having the in-person socialization you are used to.
-Make sure you are taking breaks between your classes and, if you can, get some fresh air and sunshine.
+It can be tiring for online learners to sit in front of a computer and not have the in-person socialization you are used to.
+Make sure you are taking brain breaks between your online classes and, if you can, get some fresh air and sunshine.

 In fact, one survey found that 75% of educators believe students who “spend regular time outdoors are more creative and better problem solvers.”

-Sitting in front of a screen all day can make you feel tired, and your mood may not be the greatest.
-Boost your mood by taking a break!
+Sitting in front of a screen all day doing distance learning can make you feel tired, and your mood may not be the greatest.
+Boost your mood by taking plenty of brain breaks!

 Put These Virtual Learning Tips to Work!